 3.16 As with all forms of residential accommodation, the Council expects affordable housing to be built to a high standard of design and amenity.
-Affordable housing provided within developments should be integrated with the market housing and the design and appearance should be indistinguishable from those market units and built using the same materials, form and quality of design to
+Affordable housing provided within developments should be integrated with the market housing and the design and appearance should be indistinguishable from those market units and built using the same materials, form and quality of design to ensure that it makes a positive contribution to local character and distinctiveness.
+This also applies to provision of parking which should be no different to that of market units.

 - 3.17 Plans submitted to the Council for planning consideration should clearly show the position of all affordable units within the development, except in those outline applications where only illustrative plans are submitted. - 3.18 To achieve mixed, inclusive and sustainable communities and to supplement the supporting text in paragraphs 14.4.16 and 14.4.17 of the District Plan, affordable housing should; - on all sites be distributed across the site rather than provided in one single parcel; - on sites incorporating 30 or more residential units be provided in groups of no more than 15% of the total number of units being provided or 25 affordable units, whichever is the lesser. - 3.19 To meet the needs of current and future household the requirement is for all new dwellings to meet the Building Regulation M4(2): Category 2 accessible and adaptable dwellings.
-This, alongside the Category 3 requirement (below), is based upon an identified need as the NPPF and PPG allows plan-making authorities to make such a requirement. - 3.20 On sites proposing 11 or more gross additional dwellings, a proportion of affordable dwellings will be expected to meet the Building Regulations Requirement M4(3): Category 3 Wheelchair User Dwellings.
+This, alongside the Category 3 requirement (below), is based upon an identified need as the NPPF and PPG allows plan-making authorities to make such a requirement. - 3.20 On sites proposing 11 or more gross additional dwellings, a proportion of affordable dwellings will be expected to meet the Building Regulations Requirement M4(3): Category 3 - Wheelchair User Dwellings.
 Such dwellings may be wheelchair adaptable or wheelchair accessible.
 The Council will therefore negotiate the proportion of wheelchair adaptable/accessible dwellings on a site-by-site basis.